 Grants and benefits to help you pay your energy bills

-If you’re struggling to afford your energy bills, you might be able to take advantage of certain benefits, grants and help offered by the government and energy suppliers.
+You can get help if you’re struggling to afford your energy bills or top up your prepayment meter.
+You might be able to take advantage of certain benefits, grants and help offered by the government and energy suppliers.

 Winter Fuel Payment